Ep 60: Separation Strategies That Backfire

 The biology of ultraviolet light

-What times of day should be considered light exposure
+What times of day to consider light exposure

 Carrie’s simple recommendations for increasing light exposure safely